gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 export default Event
 ```

-To start off, as before, stringify the props data getting handed to the component, to make sure you're getting the data you expect:
+To start off, as before, run `JSON.stringify` on the props data getting passed to the component to make sure you're getting the data you expect:

 ![Successfully passing event data to individual event pages](./images/building-a-theme-individual-event-data.png)